nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 List tasks in YellowBook with deadlines up to and including the specified date.

+Format: `remindT DEADLINE`

-Both completed and incomplete tasks are listed.
+* Both completed and incomplete tasks are listed.

-Task with deadline that are already past are also listed.
+* Task with deadlines that are already past are also listed.

+* Tasks that are complete are also listed so users are reminded to delete them.

 The following scenarios should not happen for your command to run successfully:
 - The deadline of the task is not in dd-mm-yyyy format.

-Format: `remindT DEADLINE`

 Example: